ManyDogs Leadership Team

 Dr. Kuhlmeier is a Professor in the Department of Psychology, Queen’s University (Kingston, Ontario, Canada).
 Her research program explores cognition from a developmental and evolutionary perspective.
 She examines the origins of our cognitive capacities in a comparative manner, studying infants, young children, non-human primates, and dogs.

-Madeline Pelgrim - Methods Development
+Madeline Pelgrim - Methods Development and Monitoring

 Madeline is a graduate student in the Brown Dog Lab at Brown University’s Department of Cognitive, Linguistic, & Psychological Sciences.
 She completed her undergraduate degree at the University of Toronto studying Psychology and Biology.
 Madeline’s current research explores how dogs make decisions, using head-mounted eye trackers to categorize dogs’ daily environment.